Two-step verification by Dashlane

 You can use Dashlane on your mobile device as an authenticator app for easy login to accounts that you use two-step authentication to access.
 You can store, generate, and display unique six-digit security codes right in Dashlane to finish the login process to your most important accounts.

 This feature works the same way as Google Authenticator or any other 2FA application, with two very nice exceptions:

 - The six-digit temporary security codes will be synced between all your devices if you are Premium.

-- The six-digit temporary security codes are shared along with the password when you share a credential with others using our Sharing feature.
+- Very soon: the six-digit temporary security codes will be shared along with the password when you share a credential with others using our Sharing feature.

 However, you cannot use Dashlane as an authenticator app to log into your Dashlane account.
 This would be the same as leaving your car keys in the car and locking them inside.

 How to enable the feature